paescebu/CustomKeyboardKit/README.md

 ```

 ## Alternative direct SwiftUI use:
-You can also directly use the `customKeyboard(view:)` modifier that allows you to build the custom keyboard within the view body itself, if you need to access some View properties or constants etc.
+You can also directly use the `keyboardType(view:)` modifier that allows you to build the custom keyboard within the view body itself, if you need to access some View properties or constants etc.
 Example:
 ```swift
 struct ContentView: View {